 ☀️ Vitamin D: The Sunshine Vitamin

-Vitamin D is a fat-soluble vitamin that supports calcium and phosphorus absorption, aiding bone health (1).
+Vitamin D is a fat-soluble vitamin that supports the absorption of calcium and phosphorus, thereby aiding bone health (1).
 It also plays a role in immune function, mood regulation, memory, and muscle recovery (2, 3, 4).
+Few foods naturally contain vitamin D, and while some are fortified, it's challenging to get enough through food alone (5).
+For many, taking a supplement is the best way to meet their vitamin D needs.

 While most D3 supplements come from lanolin, vegan options from lichen are available.
 Doctors may prescribe higher doses for low levels, so it's important to follow their dosing advice.
-(For vegan vitamin D3 options, check my preferred brands at the bottom of the page.)

 🍘 Iodine: Thyroid Support